samkusin/clemens_iigs/README.md

 ![Boot Sequence Demo](https://samirsinha.com/images/sample-iigs-boot.gif)

-The Clemens Apple IIgs emulator project is a personal attempt to write a modern functional editor for the 65816 CPU based computer system from the late 1980s by Apple Computer, Inc.
+The Clemens Apple IIgs emulator project is a personal attempt to write a modern functional emulator for the 65816 CPU based computer system from the late 1980s by Apple Computer, Inc.

 ## Summary